Caps of the Soviet Army

 However, conscripts were distinguished by a number of uniform elements.
 The most striking element on the late-issue conscript cap shown here is the cockade which was introduced in 1969.
 Originally cast in aluminum in two pieces, 99% of ones in use were one-piece (as shown here).

-Although the band and piping colors (black and red) are the same as for officers of Tank/Artillery and Special Troops, notice the band is made of simple wool - NOT black velvet.
-That was reserved for officers - although after 1980 more and more conscripts apparently purchased their own velvet-banded caps.
+Notice the band is made of simple black wool - NOT black velvet.
+That was reserved for officers of select branches - although after 1980 more and more conscripts apparently purchased their own velvet-banded caps.

 The chinstrap is black plastic, as is the visor - marking it again as one produced in the 1980s.
 The buttons are gilt plastic Soviet Army type.